MozillaFoundation/ci-image-diff/README.md

 optional arguments:
-  -h, --help            show this help message and exit -o, --match-origin    try to detect relocated content.
+  -h, --help            show this help message and exit -o, --match-origin    Try to detect relocated content.
   -p MAX_PASSES, --max-passes MAX_PASSES
-                        the maximum number of diff-merge passes.
+                        The maximum number of diff-merge passes. defaults to 5.
   -r RESULT_PATH, --result-path RESULT_PATH
-                        the maximum number of diff-merge passes.
+                        The dir to write the comparison results to. defaults to results.
+  -s, --silent          Do not log progress to stdout.
+  -t, --terse-logging   Only log diff pass/fail result.
-  -w, --write           write the highlighted images to disk.
+  -w, --write           Write the highlighted images to disk.
 ```

 Note that under no circumstances do you want to use JPG images here, because JPG block compression _will_ show up as diff, so you end up with a page that, to humans, looks the same, and to the computer looks literally 100% different.
 Not super useful.